Australia day awards

 Each year the awards are presented during Maitland's Australia Day celebrations.

 Council welcomes nominees from a wide variety of areas including the arts, sport, schools, the environment and community service.
 Achievements which will be recognised include a single outstanding achievement in the last year or numerous achievements made over many years.

 Citizen of the Year and Young Citizen of the Year

 Applications for Citizen of the Year and Young Citizen of the Year are now open.
-Nominations close at 9.00am on Friday 13 December 2019 and the award recipients will be announced at Maitland's Official Australia Day Ceremony.
+Nominations closed at 9.00am on Friday 13 December 2019 and the award recipients will be announced at Maitland's Official Australia Day Ceremony.

 Citizen of the year: Belinda-Jane Davis